Division of Lingiari: History

 The division was named after prominent Aboriginal rights activist Vincent Lingiari AM (1908-1988), who was a member of the Gurindji nation.
 Other divisions named after Aboriginal Australians are Bennelong in New South Wales, Blair and Bonner in Queensland, and Cooper and Nicholls in Victoria.

-The division was one of the two established when the former Division of Northern Territory was redistributed on 21 December 2000.
+The division was one of the two established when the former Division of Northern Territory was redistributed on 21 December 2000 ahead of the 2001 federal election.
 It covers almost the entire Territory—except for the area around Darwin, which is covered by the Division of Solomon—an area of 1347849 km2.
 It is the second largest electorate in terms of area in Australia, the largest being the Division of Durack in Western Australia.
 The division also includes the Christmas and Cocos (Keeling) Islands.
 From its formation until the 2022 Australian federal election, it had been held by Warren Snowdon of the Australian Labor Party, who transferred there after the Division of Northern Territory was abolished.

 At the time of the 2004 election, there were 58,205 people enrolled to vote in Lingiari, making it one of the least populous divisions in Australia.
 Lingiari has the largest Indigenous population in Australia; as of the 2013 election, 42.7 percent of the population was Indigenous.